dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 Make sure that placement and the EC2 key you specify both belong to the same region, or else EMR won't be able to find the key.

+It's strongly recommended that you choose the same Amazon EC2 placement as your S3 buckets are located in.

 #### etl

 This section is where we configure exactly how we want our ETL process to operate: